-Ciudad Perdida ("Lost City"), also known locally as "Teyuna" or "Buritaca," is an ancient Tayrona indigenous town and archaeological site in Colombia's Sierra Nevada de Santa Marta isolated mountain range.
+Ciudad Perdida ("Lost City"), also known locally as "Teyuna" or "Buritaca," is the archaeological site of an ancient Tairona indigenous town in Colombia's Sierra Nevada de Santa Marta, an isolated mountain range.
 It is believed to have been founded about 800 CE, some 650 years earlier than Machu Picchu.

-Since 2009, the non-profit organization Global Heritage Fund (GHF) has been working in Ciudad Perdida to preserve and protect the historic site against climate, vegetation, neglect, looting, and unsustainable tourism.
+Since 2009, the non-profit organization Global Heritage Fund (GHF) has been working in Ciudad Perdida to preserve and protect the historical site against climate, vegetation, neglect, looting, and unsustainable tourism.